openwdl/wdl/README.md

 # Getting Started with WDL

-We'll use Cromwell to run these examples but you can use any WDL engine of your choice.
+We'll use [Cromwell](https://github.com/broadinstitute/cromwell) and [wdltool](https://github.com/broadinstitute/wdltool) to run these examples but you can use any WDL engine of your choice.

 If you don't already have a reference to the Cromwell JAR file, one can be [downloaded](https://github.com/broadinstitute/cromwell/releases)

+If you don't already have a reference to the wdltool JAR file, one can be [downloaded](https://github.com/broadinstitute/wdltool/releases)

 ## Hello World WDL